stack-auth/stack/docs/docs/01-getting-started/01-why-stack.md

 Best of all, Stack is **100% open-source**.

 This is just a glimpse of what Stack can do.
-Stack also handles many other tasks like emails, teams, permissions, and more, which you will learn later in the documentation.
+Stack also handles many other tasks like backend integration, data storage, emails, teams, permissions, and more, which you will learn later in the documentation.

 If this sounds interesting, let's get started with setting up Stack in your project!